Table of Contents

 This acoustic-electric guitar uses a passive, under-saddle piezo pickup system known as the Godin Q1T pickup.

 The piezo element of this pickup system is located underneath the guitar’s saddle.
-The vibrations from the guitar strings are sent to the guitar body by this saddle.
+This saddle sends vibrations from the guitar strings to the guitar body.

-The Godin Q1T pickup comes with a built-in preamp that lets you change the tone and adjust the volume.
-The preamp has a volume slider and a 3-band EQ with controls for bass, midrange, and treble.
+The Godin Q1T pickup has a built-in preamp that lets you change the tone and adjust the volume.
+The preamp has a volume slider and a 3-band EQ with bass, midrange, and treble controls.
 A 9-volt battery in a compartment on the side of the guitar powers the preamp.

 The pickup includes a tuner that can be accessed through the preamp.
 You turn on the tuner by pressing a button, and a tiny LED screen shows you the note you’re playing.
 The tuner allows for precise and speedy guitar tuning, even in chaotic settings.